 Practising these sounds in isolation, and watching yourself in a mirror while you do so, will help you learn the difference between these vowels.

-You will find these IPA spellings - along with an audio sample - in learners' dictionaries, like the Cambridge Dictionary so you can always check exactly how a word should be pronounced.
+You will find IPA spellings - along with an audio sample - in learners' dictionaries like the Cambridge Dictionary so you can always check exactly how a word should be pronounced.

-If you want to learn and practice all 44 sounds and symbols in British English, my interactive British English vowels and consonants chart is a great place to start...
+If you want to learn and practise all 44 sounds and symbols in British English, my interactive British English vowels and consonants chart is a great place to start...

 And if you're interested in testing your knowledge of IPA sounds and word stress more generally, try my British English pronunciation game 'Stress Code'.